dsorokin/aivika/README.md

 * plotting the deviation chart by rule 3-sigma, histogram, time series, XY chart;

-* collecting the summary by statistical data;
+* collecting the summary of statistical data;

 * parallel execution of the Monte-Carlo simulation;